<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 While you generally have free reign to customize the shape and size of your ledge in a concrete or vinyl liner pool, there are other customization options across all three pool types.

-Lights and bubblers are some of the most popular add-ons for tanning ledges.
+Some of the most popular features are lights and pool bubblers on the tanning ledge.
 Most people opt for at least one light, but some install two or more.

 Bubblers do just what the name implies - they shoot a stream of bubbling water above the pool's surface, creating a fountain effect.
 Some even come with a light built-in, but these are more expensive than the traditional stand-alone bubbler.
 As you can probably imagine, kids love to play around bubblers, and they also add the calming sound of running water to your backyard.